 A limited liability company can be incorporated by registering under the Companies Ordinance with the Companies Registry.
 Private limited companies (also refers to a private company) are the most common business types in Hong Kong.

-The diagram below shows the different types of company.
+The diagram below shows the different types of companies.

 Company Limited by Shares